 Before the drawing of our functional decomposition chart, the problems, processes, and overall projects seemed intricate.
-However, this complexity vanished as soon as we took a closer look and broke them down into meeker portions.
+However, this complexity vanished as soon as we took a closer look and broke them down into a portions.
 Comprehending the precise functions and sub-functions that made up the system made it easier for more effective organization and enhanced planning.
-Additionally, each function could be viewed as an independent unit, making it conceivable to restrict problems at the lowest level.
+Additionally, each function could be viewed as an independent unit, making the problems at the lowest level.